 The MaxiFuses and relays are located next to the engine compartment fuse block on the driver's side of the engine.
-If a MaxiFuse should blow, have your vehicle serviced by your Cadillac dealer immediately.
+To access the compartment fuse block, remove the shroud cover.
+If a MaxiFuse should blow, have your vehicle serviced by your dealer immediately.